mohdzain98/mohdzain98/README.md

  - 👀 I’m interested in Web development, Software Developement and Data Science.

- - 🌱 I’m currently learning about web development
+ - 🌱 I’m currently learning about AI/ML

- - 💞️ I’m looking to collaborate on Web Developemnt projects
+ - 💞️ I’m looking to collaborate on Machine Learning projects

  - ⚡ I am currently enrolled in M.Tech in Mathematics and Computing at **Indian Institute of Technology ISM, Dhanbad**